 Tag: lab test

-This is an excerpt from a 1,471-word article in the February 21, 2017, issue of THE DARK REPORT.
-The complete article is available for a limited time to all readers, and available at all times to paid members of the Dark Intelligence Group.
+This is an excerpt of a 1,484-word article in the Nov.
+25, 2019 issue of THE DARK REPORT (TDR).
+The full article is available to members of The Dark Intelligence Group.

 CEO SUMMARY: It’s an unreported trend tracked only by THE DARK REPORT, but which is essential reading for clinical labs and pathology groups that must